Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: First order Trotter expansion of an observable under a local depolarising noise

-The two first terms on the right hand side of Eq.\eqref{eq:z'21} i.e. $\text{Tr}(\rho_1.\sigma_2^d)$ and $\text{Tr}(\rho_1.A^{123}_2)$ correspond to the circuit when only the qubit 2 is measured.
-A graphical representation in terms of a quantum circuit is given in Fig.~\ref{fig:Trotter noise 2}.\\
+The two first terms on the right hand side of Eq.\eqref{eq:z'21} i.e. $\text{Tr}(\rho_1.\sigma_2^d)$ and $\text{Tr}(\rho_1.A^{213}_2)$ correspond to the circuit when only the qubit 2 is measured.
+The last term of Eq.~\eqref{eq:z'21} ($\text{Tr}(\rho^p_1.B^{213}_2)$) corresponds to the case where qubits 1 and 2 are measured.
+A graphical representation of these terms as a quantum circuit is given in Fig.~\ref{fig:Trotter_expansion}-b.\\